kponna/Energy-Consumption-Predictor-MLops/README.md

 ```
 ## CI/CD workflow - Github actions

 GitHub Actions is leveraged to implement a robust CI/CD pipeline, automating the processes of Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD).
 This steps help maintain code quality and catch potential issues early in the development cycle.
+By using a self-hosted runner, GitHub Actions automatically listens for new jobs and triggers deployment whenever code is pushed to the repository.
+This ensures that the latest code changes are tested, built, and deployed seamlessly, reducing manual intervention and enhancing the efficiency of the development process.

 ![assets/Github Actions.png](assets/github_actions.png)